Due to the COVID-19 situation, please contact service providers directly to confirm if the service is still available

 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
 Typically this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated.
 The benefit of this type of differentiation is that all children can access a lesson and learn at their level.
 Some children may require extra support in small groups and on a 1:1 basis.
 We have both part time and full time support staff working in school who may be used to facilitate this.

 Other children may require specific equipment or resources to help them to access the curriculum.
-The school will act upon any advice that is received from outside agencies such as Occupational Health, to ensure access to the curriculum.
+The school will endeavour to act upon any advice that is received from outside agencies such as Occupational Health, to ensure access to the curriculum.

 Marking and feedback (both written and verbal) is used across the school to create a positive dialogue between teacher and pupil, leading them forward to the next stage in their learning and enabling pupils to participate more fully in the process.
 Parents of SEND children will be able to meet with class teachers every half term if required to discuss a child’s needs, support and progress (this could be as part of Parent’s evening).